Prescott tosses 4 TDs as Cowboys crush Giants | Devdiscourse

-Dak Prescott tied a career-high with four touchdown passes and threw for 405 yards as the Dallas Cowboys overcame an early deficit and rolled to a 35-17 victory over the visiting New York Giants in the season opener for both teams Sunday.
+Dak Prescott tied a career-high with four touchdown passes and threw for 405 yards as the Dallas Cowboys rolled to a season-opening 35-17 victory over the visiting New York Giants on Sunday.
 Prescott completed 25 of 32 passes and produced his second career 400-yard game.
 Prescott finished 50 yards shy of his career-high set against Philadelphia last season.

 Running back Ezekiel Elliott scored the other Dallas touchdown on a 10-yard run late in the third quarter.
 Michael Gallup finished with seven catches for a career-best 158 yards while Cooper totaled six catches for 106 yards.
 It marked the first time since Nov.
 8, 2015, against Philadelphia that Dallas had two receivers get at least 100 yards.